kevinhayen/grandma3_fixture_to_presets/README.md

 - In GrandMA3, edit a plugin, select `Import`, select your USB stick, and press `Import`

 ## New implemented features

+18-Jun-2023

+Changing the workflow in the plugin for merging values.
+Previously, the "Merge" checkbox overruled the 3 buttons on the left of it.
+So when "Merge" was checked and you pressed a value to store, a popup asked for the preset location to merge values into.
+Now the "Merge" checkbox is linked to the 3 buttons on the left of it for navigating.
+When unchecking "Merge" while the navigator is indicating a non-empty preset, the plugin will automatically select the next empty preset and remind you using a popup message.

 15-Jan-2023

 storing presets was only possible for directly patched fixtures, now we added the possibility to store values from fixtures patched within a "grouping fixture".
 This is currently possible when the grouping fixture is not patched within another grouping fixtures.